-The primary group consulted for this qualifying population was Children and Families of Iowa.
-Other service providers discussed their family services and noted on the needs of single mothers or those who are transitioning from safe shelter to independent living.
+The primary groups consulted for this qualifying population included Children and Families of Iowa, Nissa, and LUNA.
+Service providers discussed their family services and noted on the needs of single mothers or those who are transitioning from safe shelter to independent living.